 Farooq Abdullah appears before ED for questioning in alleged J&K Cricket Association scam

-The investigative agencies will trouble us till the time of elections, Abdullah said.
+The investigative agencies will trouble us till the time of elections, the National Conference chief said.

 National Conference President Farooq Abdullah appeared before the Enforcement Directorate on Tuesday for questioning related to a money laundering case, PTI reported.